 Starting from the 1990s, VoIP (Voice over Internet Protocol) has gained attention and traction, and become one of the most successful voice communication tools across the world.

 VoIP has enjoyed soaring popularity as it can seamlessly support a growing global mobile workforce.
 Tech watchers predict it may overtake traditional public switched telephone networks in the coming years.

 But VoIP isn’t the only cloud-based technology that businesses must consider to cater to their unified communication needs.
 SIP (Session Initiation Protocol) is also an important contributor to cloud-based business communication.

-In this blog, we will look at how VoIP and SIP function independently of each other and also how they complement each other and provide the best results when they are used together.
+In this blog, we will look at the comparison of SIP vs VOIP, how VoIP and SIP function independently of each other, and also how they complement each other and provide the best results when SIP and VOIP are used together.

 What is VoIP?

 Unlike traditional phone lines or public switched telephone networks (PSTN), Voice Over Internet Protocol VoIP refers to any telephone communication over the Internet.
 VoIP is also referred to as IP telephony, internet telephony, or voice over broadband.
 This technology uses the internet as a channel to digitally transmit voice signals to another telephone or endpoint.
 VoIP is deployed in conjunction with mobile or browser-based applications, through an Internet Telephony Service Provider (ITSP).